flyer-deploy/flyer/src/recipes/docs/design-doc.md

 6. Remove the directory in the release.
 In the example above the assets/uploads/json dir will be removed.

 7. Create path to the shared dir in release dir if it does not exist since symlink will not create the full path.
-E.g if the path is assets/uploads/json, then create the assets/uploads directory.
+E.g. if the path is assets/uploads/json, then create the assets/uploads directory.

-8. Create symlink from to the shared dir.
+8. Create symlink from the release dir to the shared dir.

 9. Copy all files specified in `shared.files` to the shared dir path.

-### Error handling
+Directory tree structure must be preserved.
+If the files do not actually exist in the release, touch the file in the shared dir.
+Yes, it is possible that the file is not available at the release time but later needed when the application is running.

+10. Remove file from release.

+11. Ensure dir needs to be available in release.
+E.g. if the file is assets/uploads/json/users.json, the directory assets/uploads/json needs to exist in release.

+12. Create symlink from the release file to the file in shared dir.

+### Err handling, edge cases, and stuffs that might happen kaboom-ly

 - If the dir is already shared, but then developer specifies a shared file inside the same directory, what would happen?